Parenting is hard stuff.

 We had to weigh how awful whooping cough is, for example, with potential issues that can arise because of vaccines.
 An egg allergy or autism or Crohn’s Disease would be as much of a pain in the butt (and more) as whooping cough, every day, for the rest of our child’s life.

 At least whooping cough has an end.
 For us.
 But we also have to remember that although we feel like we played roulette and lost, we really landed somewhere in the middle.
 If our child was the one in four who ended up in the hospital, or the 1 in 100 of those kids who died…clearly there is more to lose than just sleep and clean clothing.

 But it’s not even as black and white as that.

-When we’re making our vaccine decisions at the Kimball house, we (parents) sit down with information, statistics about the disease, the vaccine, etc. the week of the child’s well checkup.
+When we’re making our well child checkup decisions at the Kimball house, we (parents) sit down with information, statistics about the disease, the shot, etc. the week of the child’s well checkup.
 (Okay, it’s usually the night before at 10 p.m.
 I said parenting was hard!)

 One of our main sources was The Vaccine Book by Dr. Sears.
 Finding reputable sources is next to impossible on this issue, because it seems like so many of the studies done were funded by vaccine companies and many of the major voices in the debate have a money trail as well.
 I can’t keep up, I really can’t.

 But I never really thought to mistrust the statistics…until my own kids got whooping cough.

 I said in the other parts of my whooping cough story that I never called the doctor because we were too far into the disease for antibiotics to be of any help, but that wasn’t entirely true.